odukjung/Auto-Food-Upgrade/README.md

-# Auto-Wine
+# Auto-Food
-Auto Use Wine.</br>
+Auto Use Food.</br>

 # Features
-- Auto Use Wine in added zones and only when entering combat.
+- Auto Use Food in added zones and only when entering combat.

 # Commands
 ```
-- wine              #enable/disable
+- food              #enable/disable
-- wine add          #add current zone to script
+- food add          #add current zone to script
-- wine remove       #remove current zone from script
+- food remove       #remove current zone from script
 ```